 The Exodus wallet is much less secure than either a paper or hardware wallet.
 Neither of these are always connected to the internet like most software wallets are.
 This reduces the chances of them being hacked.
 If your software wallet is on a computer that you use every day, the chances of you downloading malware or keyloggers are much higher.

-How to Create and Use an Exodus Wallet
+How to Create and Use an Exodus Wallet?

 Next, in this Exodus wallet review, I’ll show you how to get your own wallet.
-It’s really easy to set up and start using Exodus, but I’ve outlined the steps for you below anyway.
+It’s really easy to set up and start using Exodus, so I’ve outlined the steps for you below.

 Sending Cryptocurrency Using Exodus

 To use your Exodus wallet to send cryptocurrency, follow the steps below.
 Don’t worry, it’s very easy - you truly don't even need any user Exodus wallet reviews to help you out!

 Note: On the Exodus Wallet, each network fee is automatically worked out for you.
 This is great for basic users.
 However, the fees are often much larger than they need to be.
 Exodus wallet fees are set up to transfer as quickly as possible, not as cheaply as possible.